Abhigulve/clean-strike/README.md

 How to run :-

-run GameSimulationTest to check complete simulation of project
+run GameSimulationTest to check complete simulation of game